Stazed/ToneShiftEQ/README.md

 ---

+## Multi-instance view

+* Multi-instance spectrum view
+* One ToneShiftEQ GUI can display spectra from other instances of the same plugin framework
+* One instance is the active/editable instance
+* Other instances are shown as output spectra
+* Instance selector bar
+* Per-instance visibility toggle via eye icons
+* Individual instance identification through instance name and the selector/spectrum colors
+* Up to 12 instances
+* Works independently for CLAP and VST3 instances ( didn't work for LV2 instances)

+---

 ## Usage

 Band control points can be moved with the mouse to adjust frequency and gain.
 Use the mouse wheel over a control point to change the Q factor.

+Right click on a band control point to en/dis-able a Band.
+Right click in the spectrum view to jump next band control point to the position.

 Hold Ctrl and drag the left mouse button across the spectrum display to draw a gain curve directly.
 ToneShiftEQ automatically selects the nearest band for each position.

+Mouse wheel in spectrum display to resize the gain axis.

 ToneShiftEQ can also import impulse responses by approximating them with its internal 12-band parametric EQ, allowing further manual refinement.